The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Why the new Act is important

-The Royal Commission found that the current Aged Care Act and its related legislation is no longer fit for purpose.
+The Royal Commission into Aged Care found the current Aged Care Act and its related legislation is no longer fit for purpose.
 This is because it is structured around providers and how to fund them, rather than around the people accessing services and what they need.

 The new rights-based Act will put older people who need aged care at the centre of the system.

-The new Act will underpin responses to around 60 Royal Commission recommendations, including to legislate:
+The new Act underpins responses to 58 Royal Commission recommendations, including:

-• the Government's response to the Aged Care Taskforce recommendations
+• the Australian Government's response to the Aged Care Taskforce recommendations

 • the new Support at Home program